Skip to main content

 #

-In this hands-on workshop, you’ll develop a solid understanding of the ESP-IDF framework, along with how to effectively use Visual Studio Code (VSCode) and Espressif’s official VSCode Extension.
-You’ll also gain practical experience working with ESP-IDF components.
+In this workshop, you will gain a solid understanding of the ESP-IDF framework, learning how to effectively use Visual Studio Code (VS Code) and Espressif’s official ESP-IDF extension for VS Code.

-By the end of this session, you’ll have the foundational skills and confidence to start developing your own Espressif-based applications using ESP-IDF.
+By the end of the workshop, you’ll have the basic skills needed to start developing your own applications based on ESP-IDF.

 Agenda